Roof Decorating Ideas

 Christmas Icicle Lights: Add color to your roofline with a rainbow of options, including color morphing icicles.
 For some flair, use long curtain lights along windows, or add snowflakes to your roofline with snowflake shaped bulbs.

-Animated Grand Cascade Lights and Falling Icicles are easy to screwed into standard C9 and C7 sockets.
-Falling icicle lights use cool white LED bulbs and come in several sizes, and Grand Cascade tubes are available in a variety of colors from cool white to red and green.
+Animated Grand Cascade Lights and Falling Icicles are easy to install and fit standard C9 and C7 sockets.
+Falling icicle lights feature vibrant LED bulbs and are available in several sizes as well as a variety of colors from cool white to red and green.
 Both Grand Cascade Lights and Falling Icicles bring festive animation to your roofline.

 C9 bulbs vs. C7 bulbs: Do you want a larger or smaller C bulb?
 The larger size of the C9 bulb creates a visual impact to draw attention to your house, and C9 is ideal for two story and larger homes.
 If you have a smaller house or want to create a subtle light display, you may want C7 bulbs instead.
 Both C7 and C9 bulbs can be purchased with or without stringers for ultimate customization.